asmyshlyaev177/state-in-url/README.md

 [Docs](packages/urlstate/useUrlState/README.md)

 `useUrlState` is a custom React hook for Next.js applications that make communication between client components easy.
-It allows you to store and retrieve state from the URL search parameters, providing a way to persist state across page reloads and share application state via URLs.
+It allows you to share any complex state and sync it with the URL search parameters, providing a way to persist state across page reloads and share application state via URLs.

 ### Usage examples